SIP VoIP to ISDN converter - SIP VoIP gateway

-If your current ISDN phone system doesn't support SIP and you want to take advantage of cheap VoIP phone lines or any VoIP service without changing it then you need a SIP to ISDN converter (SIP gateway).
+Our SIP to ISDN converter will let your ISDN phone system connect to VoIP - just plug it in.
+If your current ISDN phone system doesn't support SIP VoIP and you want to take advantage of cheap VoIP phone lines or any VoIP service without changing it then you need a SIP to ISDN converter / ISDN to SIP converter (SIP gateway).
 Unplug from your BT ISDN box(es) and plug into the converter, your phone system doesn't know anything has changed.

-After lots of moving of goal posts these units have finally been added to a very small list of approved devices that BT has approved to connect to BT SIP services, and is by far easiest to implement as well as the cheapest converter
+After lots of moving of goal posts these units have finally been added to a very small list of approved devices that BT has approved to connect to BT SIP VoIP services, and is by far easiest to implement as well as the cheapest ISDN system to SIP converter

 Select the correct unit below to match your type of ISDN & the number of channel.
 New lower prices.